 When opened in a particular PDF viewer, your exported PDF might show spiky, extended strokes that otherwise look fine in GoodNotes or another PDF viewer.
 In some cases, some dots or decimals are missing.

-At current, it is not clear the exact cause of this issue, due to the sporadic nature of the problem.
+At current, it is not clear as to the exact cause of this issue, due to the sporadic nature of the problem.
 This varies from PDF viewer to PDF viewer.
-For example, we see that this issue occurs for some users in Chrome, but not in iPhone/iPad PDF Viewer, Mac Preview, or Adobe Reader.
+For example, we see that this issue occurs to Chrome, but not in iPhone/iPad PDF Viewer, Mac Preview, or Adobe Reader.
+It's likely an issue with iOS PDF engine, which GoodNotes uses.
+Unfortunately, this means we can only hope for a fix by Apple itself.

 Whilst this is an ongoing issue (that we are actively investigating), there are a few things that can be done to resolve this: